 Maybe television was the wrong medium and The Strumpet Pirates should be a movie?
 In which case I would need someone more experienced than me to write it.

-I was introduced to Jonathan Wolfman and told him the story.
+My record producer Andy Miller introduced me to Jonathan Wolfman and I told him the story.
 He liked it straight away.
 A few weeks later he had written an impressive fifty-page film treatment and my instructions were to forget the UK and go out and pitch it straight to Hollywood.